 This is a miniseries, it shouldn't be in the movie section!

 You are right!
 Most miniseries are no longer allowed in the movie section.
-The mods spent the last few months screening the movie section, fixing and compiling miniseries entries.
-We will need your help finding the entries we missed.
+While hundreds of miniseries duplicates have already been merged and deleted in 2018, we need your help finding the misplaced entries we missed.
 You can help speed up the process by making sure the miniseries has a TV entry with good data and by sharing your sources.
 The most important fields to verify are the episodes and air dates, the country of origin and network, and the TV show type (miniseries) and status (ended).

-Most of the entries have been fixed, but there still are those that the mods need to verify.
-Any future miniseries added to the movie section will be deleted upon being found or reported.
+Any future miniseries incorrectly added to the movie section will be deleted upon being found or reported.